-We are offering up to shares of common stock pursuant to this prospectus at a price of \$ per share.
-Our common stock is listed on the Nasdaq Capital Market under the symbol "CPRX".
-On April 24, 2012, the last reported price per share of our common stock as reported on the Nasdaq Capital Market was \$0.91 per share.
+Our common stock is quoted on the Nasdaq Capital Market under the symbol "CPRX".
+On May 14, 2012 the last reported price per share of our common stock as quoted on the Nasdaq Capital Market was \$0.90.
+There is no established public trading market for the warrants, and we do not expect a market to develop.
+In addition, we do not intend to apply for listing of the warrants on any national securities exchange or other nationally recognized trading system.

 Our business and investing in our securities involves significant risks.
-You should carefully read and consider the "Risk Factors" beginning on page 4 of this prospectus before investing.
+You should carefully read and consider the "Risk Factors" beginning on page 5 of this prospectus before investing.